Local min-max surfaces and strongly irreducible minimal Heegaard splittings

 \begin{conj}[Rubinstein \cite{Rubinsteinnotes}]

-Let $(M,g)$ be a closed oriented Riemannian $3$-manifold and suppose that there is a strongly irreducible Heegaard splitting $H$.
+Let $(M,g)$ be a closed oriented Riemannian $3$-manifold not diffeomorphic to the $3$-sphere and suppose that there is a strongly irreducible Heegaard splitting $H$.
 Then $H$ is either isotopic to a minimal surface or isotopic to the oriented double cover of a non-orientable minimal surface with a vertical handle attached. \end{conj}

-Since a Heegaard splitting determines a smooth family of surfaces filling the manifold and ending at graphs, a natural direction to prove such a result is the min-max theory for minimal surfaces.
+Since a Heegaard splitting determines a continuous family of surfaces foliating the manifold and whose two ends are graphs (the spines of the two handlebodies), a natural direction to prove such a result is the min-max theory for minimal surfaces.
 Its principle can be roughly described as follows: taking a sequence of $1$-parameter smooth families of surfaces $\{\Sigma^i_t\}_{t\in[0,1]}$ sweeping out the manifold, which are tighter and tighter in the sense that $\max_t \mathcal{H}^2(\Sigma^i_t)$ converges to the infimum possible among sweepouts in a same homotopy class, there exists a subsequence of surfaces $\Sigma^{j}_{t_{j}}$ converging to a minimal surface.
-In \cite{Ketgenusbound}, Ketover analyzed how the subsequence $\Sigma^{j}_{t_{j}}$ converges to a min-max limit surface $\Sigma^\infty$.
-He deduced a genus bound for $\Sigma^\infty$ which was conjectured by Pitts and Rubinstein.
-He also made an important step towards a proof of Rubinstein's claimed result, by proving that either it was true, or $\Sigma^\infty$ had several components and was obtained by some particular surgeries.
-The problem left to get the final result was that $\Sigma^\infty$ may have several components, in particular stable ones.